GuillaumeRahbari/FXMachine/README.md

 #Description

 ###Who are we ?
 We are four students from an engineer school in France called Polytech Nice-Sophia.
+If you want to have more information about us, please go on the website.

 ###What is FX Machine project ?
-We have developed a website for guitarists who would like to have their own effect pedals on their computers.
+We are developing a website for guitarists who would like to have their own effect pedals on their computers.

 ###Tired to buy or test a lot of pedal because you can't find the perfect sound?